Hazards

 "Bush Fire Season"

-"Bush fire season" runs from October to March (Spring and Summer) in south eastern Australia (NSW, VIC, TAS, SA and southern WA).
+"Bush fire season" runs from September to March (late Winter, Spring and Summer) in south eastern Australian states (NSW, VIC, TAS, SA and southern WA).
 Ironically, it's are a major hazard in rainforest country too, especially if the ground litter has accumulated and it's been dry for a week or two.
 Dry gusty winds, warm from crossing the Great Australian Desert, can fan a small ember into a major bush fire in minutes anywhere in Australia, even during "the wet" season in northern Australia.

 In our national parks, state forests and reserves, please use designated fire places or bring your own gas cookers, and refrain from tossing soft drink bottles, matches or cigarette butts out the window while driving!